Skip to content

 Bridge House & CDP

 Bridge House can support clients comprehensively to develop responses, perform a mock scoring, and upload their responses, or in a more limited capacity, which can be as minimal as performing a cursory review or conducting a mock scoring.
 Bridge House is flexible depending on our client’s needs.
 For first-time responders, it may seem like an overwhelming and time-consuming process to gather all the relevant data and calculations and develop a response that meets CDP’s guidance and scoring criteria, and Bridge House can help make this easier.
-We work with the client to confirm scope of response required (minimum or full version) as well as relevant questions for the different categories being requested (see below for updates).
+We work with the client to confirm scope of response required, including the relevant questions for the different “themes” being requested (see below for updates).
 From there, Bridge House helps the client prepare for the CDP submission by gathering the required information, supporting narrative development for individual questions, and conducting a mock score to better predict how the company may score.2 Bridge House can also support upload of the client’s response to the CDP Platform.
 For those that have responded previously, Bridge House can help improve their responses to optimize scoring potential for the current year, while also considering where more time and effort should be made to improve responses in the future.
 Bridge House also has a full Corporate Services Group that includes Sustainability Strategy & Development, Carbon Accounting, and Energy Management Programs that can address many identified risks or opportunities.

 Looking Ahead